There they are again, like two crows cawing on the washing line.

 They shriek with victory when the car overturned that night, dive bombing from above like Spitfires amidst the glass and sparks.
 They caw and cackle with every misfortune.

-I no longer question ‘Why me?’
+I no longer question ‘Why me?’ but beg for forgiveness.

 They are relentless, these two dark figures who take me from place to place with my unravelled thread in their beaks.